-For the Special events increase benefit, types of cover are life, accidental death, trauma (including Cancer Cover) and total and permanent disablement.
+For the purpose of the Special events increase benefit, types of cover are life, accidental death, trauma (including Cancer Cover) and total and permanent disablement.

 Qualifying period

 The Special events increase benefit can only be used once in any 12 month period for each type of cover.